-Year 0 is a preparatory year which provides you with a focused introduction to your chosen area of study and upon successful completion, it'll secure your place on the three year degree without further application or interview.
+Year 0 is a preparatory year which provides you with a focused introduction to your chosen area of study and upon successful completion.
+It will secure your place on the three year degree without further application or interview.

 Drawing and Mark Making

-You are introduced to the idea that drawing is a fundamental skill for the development of both illustration and animation and is integral to the creative process.
+You will be introduced to the idea that drawing is a fundamental skill for the development of both illustration and animation and is integral to the creative process.
 It is the means by which you visually respond to and interpret what you see in the world around you.